The People Who Make CJNU Possible

 Denny Farrell is a Big Band Hall of Fame Inductee and Winner of the national Ballroom & Entertainment Association’s Award for his outstanding radio shows.
 Denny is one of Chicago’s “very own.”
 Denny Farrell is rated as one of the top broadcasters in the world in his very distinctive format that combines swing, sweet, Dixieland and Jazz.
 Denny’s background is like a Who’s Who in the big band and jazz industry.
 Announcing chores have tied him to such greats as Count Basie, Tony Bennett, Duke Ellington, Lionel Hampton, Sammy Kaye, Bob Crosby, Frank Sinatra, Ralph Marterie, Harry James, Benny Goodman, Buddy Rich, Guy Lombardo, Maynard Ferguson, Mel Torme, Ella Fitzgerald, Red Norvo, Helen Forrest, Peggy Lee, Artie Shaw, Johnny Desmond, Tex Beneke, Ray Eberle, Buddy Morrow, The Glenn Miller Orchestra with Larry O’Brien, the Jimmy Dorsey Orchestra with Lee Castle, only to name a few.
 Denny Farrell’s Original Big Band Showcase covers all of the great Big Bands and Jazz Groups of our times from the Roaring Twenties, 30’s 40’s 50’s and today.
 The Original Big Band Showcase is broadcast around the world on various AM and FM radio stations along with the internet and is considered the best link to the past with door wide open to the future for top quality musicians and artist.
 “Come on into the Old Study – what can I play for you?”

-Susan Hamilton – Announcer, Scheduler
+Susan Hamilton – Announcer

 Upon retirement I volunteered at CKVN and was also a volunteer/broadcaster at the short-lived AM station CJML.
 Gren Marsh and Johnny Murphy encouraged me to try broadcasting.
 I was scared green at first, but the fact that I love music and wanted to share it with others, kept me going.
 It was a great day when Garry Robertson got a few of us together in the fall of 2006 to try one last time to get a nostalgia station up and running.
 Ten years later we are still on the air.
 I have never had so much fun as I have working as a broadcaster and scheduler at CJNU.